pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 ![req.body is undefined](./assets/req.body-is-undefined.png)

-When you check [the documentation](https://expressjs.com/en/4x/api.html#req.body), you'll learn that, by default, it is undefined and populated when you use body-paring middleware.
+When you check [the documentation](https://expressjs.com/en/4x/api.html#req.body), you'll learn that, by default, `req.body` is undefined and populated when you use body-paring middleware.

 ## Body Parser